LoganHoney/LoganHoney.github.io/_posts/2025-06-25-Preparing-for-your-SQL-interview.md

 By bridging the gap between end-users and development, you will position yourself as a more valuable candidate or employee.
 Remember, SQL is a development language, but effective communication is what truly drives successful outcomes.

 ## Tips & Tricks
 Below are some helful tips and tricks that I have used over my career.
 They range from very basic to more advanced.
-I can assure that each one has a particular use-case in which it will shine and not one-size-fits-all, **_but it may get you close._**
+I can assure that each one has a particular use-case in which it will shine and not one-size-fits-all, **_but it may get you close._1

 #### Select *
 ```sql